 You can also find loads of shampoos, conditioners, and leave-in conditioners that are made to rebolster sad hair and help prevent further hair breakage.
 Anything with the words “recovery,” “repair,” and “mending” are a great place to start.

 DIY Hair Mask

 An at-home DIY mask is another option.
-Try mixing one half of a ripe avocado with a tablespoon of honey and ½ tablespoon of coconut oil.
+Mix one-half of a ripe avocado with a tablespoon of honey and ½ tablespoon coconut oil.
 Mash and mix until you have a goopy, relatively consistent texture, then apply it from the mid-shaft to the ends.
 Let it set for about 15 minutes, then rinse completely and style your hair as normal.
 The avocado is full of essential fatty acids that nourish while honey and coconut oil seriously hydrate.

 How to Fix Hair Breakage:

 Eat The Rainbow

 Another way to help strengthen your hair is by eating a well-balanced, rainbow-colored diet (we’re not talking about Skittles here) and taking a supplement that specifically helps with hair growth and strengthening.
 Nutrafol is an awesome option that takes a 360-degree approach to feeding your body what it wants so that your hair grows stronger and longer.
 There’s even a personalized quiz to help you figure out what is the best mix of vitamins for you, specifically.
 Moon Juice SuperHair™ Daily Hair Nutrition, $60, is another bomb option that’s packed with hair-loving ingredients.

 Of course, it’s not exactly convenient to quit all processing, coloring, and styling.
 Cut back where you can, such as only washing once every few days, allowing hair to air-dry halfway before blow drying (or leave to dry completely naturally), or embracing your natural texture occasionally instead of always flattening or curling.